-Are you often frustrated at how quickly your laptop’s battery runs out of juice?
+Are you often frustrated at how quickly your laptop battery runs out of juice?
 Laptop batteries work on the same principle as your phone, tablets and pretty much every other battery in the world.
-That is, when the battery is in use, it’ll run down – it’s inevitable really.
-We’ve already covered best battery charging practices, but here are five tips that will help to extend the life of your laptop battery.
+That is, when the battery is in use, it will run down – it’s inevitable really.
+Here are five tips that will help to extend the life of your laptop battery.

 1. Turn off unnecessary functions